Spaghetti Aglio e Olio

 Featured Comment

-Reasons to Make This Spaghetti Aglio e Olio Recipe
+why you’ll love This Spaghetti Aglio e Olio Recipe

 What Is Spaghetti Aglio e Olio?

 Algio e olio translates to garlic and oil.
-It is a classic Italian pasta dish originating from Naples, Italy, made with pantry staples such as spaghetti, garlic, olive oil, salt and pepper.
+It is a classic inexpensive Italian pasta dish originating from Naples, Italy, made with pantry staples such as spaghetti, garlic, olive oil, salt and pepper.

-Olive Oil vs. Extra Virgin Olive Oil in Spaghetti Aglio e Olio
+Olive Oil vs. Extra Virgin Olive Oil

 Olive oil